 The Windows Memory Diagnostic tool will test the SDRAM and report any problems found.
 This step should use Safe Mode to prevent the BSOD problems you encountered.
 This requirement, however, is after confirming that your PC was working correctly in Safe Mode.
 If you want to run the Window Memory Diagnostic, you have to follow these steps:

-- Select Restart Now and check for problems and run a test for SDRAM problems.
+- Select “Restart now and check for problems (recommeded)” and run a test for SDRAM problems.

 How to run SFC Scanner

-The SFC Scanner detects various problems on your system, and running it solves memory management problems for some people.
+The SFC Scanner detects various problems on your system, and running it solves Memory Management problems for some people.
 Again, this step should also be performed in Safe Mode.
 If you want to run SFC Scanner, you have to follow these steps:

-- Type cmd in the search box, then click Run as administrator in the right sidebar for Command Prompt;
+- Next, type “cmd” and click “Run as administrator” in the right sidebar for Command Prompt.

-- When the Command Prompt opens, type sfc/scannow without quotes and press Enter.
+- When the Command Prompt opens, type “sfc/scannow” without quotes and press Enter.

-How to update Graphics Card drivers
+How to update graphics card drivers